13 children of firefighters killed on 9/11 graduate into NYC fire dept.

-NEW YORK (WFLA) — Among the 301 graduates into the New York City Fire Department Tuesday, 13 of them are children of firefighters killed on Sept.
+NEW YORK (WFLA) — Among the 301 graduates into the New York City Fire Department Tuesday, 13 were children of firefighters killed on Sept.
 11, according to KTVI.

 “Every day that I came to the academy, I was grateful to be there and to follow in the footsteps of my father, brothers, uncle, and all those who came before.
 This is exactly where I want to be,” said Probationary Firefighter Rebecca Asaro.